trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 * `Performance Testing`_

 ..
 ToDo: Discuss why we would want to create standardized test cases?
 The
-.. answer is that it standadizied how testing is done across multiple TriBITS
+.. answer is that it standardized how testing is done across multiple TriBITS
 .. projects so that larger meta-projects and run tests in a consistent way.

 These standard testing processes are outlined in more detail below and show